 2. Don’t Feed the Wildlife

-While hiking in Bryce Canyon, a little chipmunk ran right up my husband’s leg and up on to his backpack.
+While hiking in Bryce Canyon, a little chipmunk ran right up my husband’s leg and up onto his backpack.
 This was no doubt a direct result of the fact that he had been fed by humans in the past.
 I know animals are adorable, and they might seem hungry, but feeding wild animals isn’t a good idea and is prohibited in national parks.
 Human food isn’t good for animals and may cause serious health problems.

 It also makes wild animals lose their natural fear of people, compromising the safety of both the animal and humans.
 Resist the urge to feed those cute little critters and be aware of food storage regulations when camping.
 Depending on which national park you visit, regulations differ for how best to store your food.
-Always check with the parks you plan to visit to learn their regulations.
+Always check with the parks you plan to visit to learn about their regulations.

 3. Don’t Get Too Close to Animals